peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 Galaxy wrappers for NCBI BLAST+ suite
 =====================================

-These wrappers are copyright 2010-2017 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, Bjoern Gruening, and Caleb Easterly.
+These wrappers are copyright 2010-2018 by Peter Cock (James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, Bjoern Gruening, Caleb Easterly, and Anton Nekrutenko.
 See the licence text below.

 Note this does not work with the NCBI 'legacy' BLAST suite written in C